 Based on this assessment, flooding is the most financially impactful hazard both historically and in terms of future risk.
 It is also the hazard that every MID county rated as a "High Risk".
 The data in this assessment show that hundreds of millions of dollars in property and infrastructure (both critical and non-critical) have been lost historically and continue to be at risk to future flood events.
 The extent of flood-prone locations can be expected to increase as the incidence and intensity of severe precipitation events increases due to climate change.
+Dams and levee failure also pose a potential man-made flood risk to communities living in proximity if they are not designed, constructed, operated, or maintained properly.
+In the event of a catastrophic dam or levee failure, the energy the water released from even a small structure can cause extensive property damage, injury, and potential loss of life.
+This is especially true in West Virginia where many communities lie along steep (or high) gradient streams and rivers within narrow valleys.

 While threat level in individual locations vary - across the MIDs this assessment finds that infrastructure, buildings and homes all share some measurable level of threat to flooding.
 Because of this, mitigation measures to reduce the impact of flooding are determined to be the most impactful.